Call 24/7. Speak to an Attorney Immediately

 What Happens If You Do Not Settle at Mediation

-Not every mediation results in a settlement.
 If you and the insurance company cannot reach an agreement, the case continues toward a final decision by the assigned Workers’ Compensation Judge.
 Your case is not penalized for failing to settle.
-You can also request a second mediation later, either with the same judge or a different one, if circumstances change.
+You can also request a second mediation later if circumstances change.
+See our overview of Pennsylvania workers’ compensation hearings if your case is heading to a contested hearing.

 When Mediation Is Not the Right Strategy